sdesena/sdesena/README.md

 ## Hello 🌍

-Welcome to my GitHub profile, where I showcase projects and contributions in **Environmental Management with Geotechnologies**.
+Welcome to my GitHub profile, where I showcase my projects and contributions in **Environmental Management with Geotechnologies**.

 I'm actively learning and developing projects in the following areas: